sent to listserv on November 28, 2018

 The NYS School Librarian Census 201-2019 results are available here.
 The first census was conducted to collect data on the 2015-2016 school year.
 For consistency, we are using the exact same survey tool as employed in 2016.

 The New York Library Association is advocating for a bill that will change NYS Education Law to require a certified school librarian in every school K-12.
 In support of this effort, NYLA, working in conjunction with the School Library System Association (SLSA), is conducting an independent census of school librarians in all of NYS’s public schools.
-This data will allow us to more effectively project the cost to implement the proposed legislation.
-You can view the results of the 2016 School Librarian Census to see the value of this endeavor.

 Please consider your participation in this project as an act of school librarian advocacy.
 We need YOUR support!